Developing RESILIENCE – Spiritual (Part 1)

 DEF: The ability to sustain one’s sense of self & purpose through a set of principles or values.

 While it may be in the form of specific religious beliefs for many, it’s more than that – it’s a way of life.
-The West is going back to the awareness that Spiritual health is important in balancing heart & mind – which the East has never forgotten.
+The West needs to go back to the awareness that Spiritual health is important in balancing heart & mind – which the East has never forgotten.

-Spirituality can be: Connecting with the sacred, believing in a Higher Power & having a personal experience, understanding life through experiences, wanting to understand the existential self, finding meaning & purpose, having ethical values & beliefs, positive relationships & helping others, & experiencing transcendence.
+Spirituality can be: Connecting with the sacred, believing in God as Higher Power with a personal experience, understanding life through events, connecting with the Existential Self, finding meaning & purpose, having ethical values & beliefs, positive relationships & helping others, & experiencing transcendence.

 In broad terms, whether religious or not, Spirituality can be thought of as:

-choosing what’s right for ourselves first & then in relation to others
+choosing what’s right for ourself first, then in relation to others

 • Congruence: Acting honestly, living by our principles & listening to our intuition